Skip to main content

 2. By clicking on either section that is highlighted in blue, the class details will provide the information indicating an online course

-Last Updated 03.04.2021
+Last Updated 4.16.2025

-Spring 2021
+Spring 2025

 SPST 425.
 Observational Astronomy.
 3 Credits.

 This course explores aspects of observational astronomy including monochromatic imaging, astrometry, and photometry.
 Basic observing techniques, astronomical equipment, characteristics of the night sky, data reduction, interpretations, as well as image processing techniques will be taught.
 Students will learn to operate a remotely controllable Internet telescope and CCD camera.
 A broadband Internet connection is recommended.
 Night observing is required.
-Prerequisite: PHYS 110.
 S.

-Offered: On-Campus (10473), Online (10474)
+Offered: Campus, Online

 Area (Sub-Discipline): Technical (Applications)